 Unlike the performance arts, ecstatic dance is only for the benefit of the participants.
 It’s movement for the sake of movement, and there’s no "right" way to do it.
 The only parameters are that the participants follow through with precisely what their bodies naturally want to do.
 It is the dance you do "when no one's watching,” but other people who are also dancing like no one’s watching are maybe watching.

-It wasn’t long after that I realized that ecstatic dance could be an incredible practice in Christian spirituality.
+It didn't take long for me to embrace ecstatic dance as a spiritual practice.
 Ecstatic dance is an ideal discipline for embodied spirituality for a number of reasons:

 1. It incorporates your whole heart, soul, mind, and strength.

 Ecstatic dance serves as the physical embodiment of spiritual and mental experience.
 Through dance it is easy to unify every element of human life.
 Physically speaking, no one part of the body or muscle group is prioritized as may be the case with running, weightlifting, or similar activities.